qSkills™ AI Agent

 Target audience:

-The course SC300 Social Engineering Basics is targeted at:
+The course SC300 Social Engineering Basics is aimed at:

 • Pentesters